kacperbojakowski/final-project/04-learning-the-basics/4-standards-and-practices/index.md

 ### Docs as Code

-As the name suggests, Docs as Code is a philosophy of writing documentation in the way software developers write code.
+As the name suggests, Docs as Code is a philosophy of writing documentation in the way that software developers write code.
 This involves using the same tools and working in the same methodologies as programmers.
 Practices within Docs as Code include:

 * Writing documentation in [source code editors](../../05-tools/1-writing-and-text-editing/index.md/#source-code-editors)
 * Writing in [plain text](../../05-tools/1-writing-and-text-editing/index.md/#markup-languages) document formats